PV-RCNN++: Point-Voxel Feature Set Abstraction With Local Vector Representation for 3D Object Detection: Introduction

 \section{Introduction}

-} \IEEEPARstart{3}{D} object detection is indispensable to lots of real-world applications like autonomous driving, intelligent traffic system and robotics.
-The most commonly-used data representation for 3D object detection is point cloud, which is captured by 3D sensors (\emph{e.g.}, LiDAR sensors) to depict the 3D scene.
-The sparsity and irregularity of point cloud make it challenging to extend 2D detection methods \cite{girshick2015fast,ren2015faster,liu2016ssd,redmon2016you,lin2017feature, he2017mask, lin2018focal} to 3D object detection from point clouds.
+3D object detection on point clouds aims to localize and recognize 3D objects from a set of 3D points, which is a fundamental task of 3D scene understanding and is widely-adopted in lots of real-world applications like autonomous driving, intelligent traffic system and robotics.
+Compared to 2D detection methods on images~\citep{girshick2015fast,ren2015faster,liu2016ssd,redmon2016you,lin2017feature, lin2018focal}, the sparsity and irregularity of point clouds make it challenging to directly apply 2D detection techniques to 3D detection on point clouds.

-To learn discriminative features from the sparse and irregular points, some 3D detection methods~\cite{song2016deep,Chen2017CVPR,zhou2018voxelnet,ku2018joint,yang2018pixor,Liang2018ECCV,Yang2018CoRL,lang2018pointpillars,yan2018second,Liang2019CVPR} voxelize the points, then process the regular voxels by conventional Convolution Neural Networks (CNNs) and well-studied 2D detection heads \cite{ren2015faster, liu2016ssd}.
-But the voxelization inevitably brings information loss, thus degrading the fine-grained localization accuracy of these voxel-based methods.
-In contrast, powered by the pioneer PointNet \cite{qi2017pointnet, qi2017pointnet++}, some other methods directly learn effective features from raw point cloud and predict 3D boxes around the foreground points \cite{qi2017frustum,shi2019pointrcnn,wang2019frustum,std2019yang}.
-These point-based methods preserve accurate point positions and have flexible receptive field due to the radius-based local feature aggregation operations (\emph{e.g.}, set abstraction \cite{qi2017pointnet++}), but are generally computationally intensive.
+To tackle these challenges, most of existing 3D detection methods~\citep{Chen2017CVPR,zhou2018voxelnet,yang2018pixor,yan2018second,lang2018pointpillars,chen2022mppnet} transform the points into regular voxels that can be processed with conventional 2D/3D convolutional neural networks and well-studied 2D detection heads.
+But the voxelization operation inevitably brings quantization errors, thus degrading their localization accuracy.
+In contrast, the point-based methods~\citep{qi2017frustum,shi2019pointrcnn,wang2019frustum} naturally preserve accurate point locations in feature extraction but are generally computationally-intensive on handling large-scale points.
+There are also some existing approaches~\citep{chen2019fast,li2021lidar} that simply combine these two strategies by adopting the voxel-based methods for feature extraction and 3D proposal generation in the first stage, but introducing the raw point representation in a second stage to compensate the quantization errors for fine-grained proposal refinement.
+However, this simple stacked combination ignores deep fusion of their basic operators (\emph{e.g.}, sparse convolution~\citep{3DSemanticSegmentationWithSubmanifoldSparseConvNet} and set abstraction~\citep{qi2017pointnet++}) and can not fully explore the feature intertwining of both strategies to take the best of both worlds.